someretical/TheoreticalDiary/README.md

 ### Windows

-For Windows, the prebuilt binaries are available in `theoretical-diary-x64` (check the result of the latest successful Github actions for [`windows.yml`](https://github.com/someretical/theoretical-diary/actions/workflows/windows.yml)).
+For Windows, the prebuilt binaries are available in `theoreticaldiary-x64` (check the result of the latest successful Github actions for [`windows.yml`](https://github.com/someretical/theoretical-diary/actions/workflows/windows.yml)).
 The only platform it is guaranteed to work on is Windows 10 x64.

 ### Linux

-For Linux, the prebuilt app image is available in `theoretical-diary-linux` (check the result of the latest successful Github actions for [`linux.yml`](https://github.com/someretical/theoretical-diary/actions/workflows/linux.yml)).
+For Linux, the prebuilt app image is available in `theoreticaldiary-linux` (check the result of the latest successful Github actions for [`linux.yml`](https://github.com/someretical/theoretical-diary/actions/workflows/linux.yml)).
 Due to package version requirements, the app image will only work from Ubuntu 20.04  onwards.

 ### MacOS